Corrections to the Hamiltonian induced by finite-strength coupling to the environment: Results

+where $\gamma_R$ is the Gibbs state with respect to $H_R$.
 Note that this is exact for arbitrary coupling strength $\lambda$.
-Then, considering the weak-coupling limit ($\lambda \ll 1$), we expand the above equality and obtain within the second-order the following condition for the mean-force correction:
+Then, considering the weak-coupling limit ($\lambda \ll 1$), we expand the above equality and obtain, within the second-order, the following condition for the mean-force correction: